moondance-labs/tanssi-docs/builders/deploy/dapp.md

 ### Connect Your Wallet to the DApp {: #connect-wallet }

-To connect your wallet to the Tanssi dApp, first click **Connect Wallet** in the upper right corner.
+To connect your wallet to the Tanssi dApp, click **Connect Wallet** in the upper-right corner.
 Select the desired wallet type.
 Then, take the following steps:

 1. Choose your account from the dropdown
 2. You'll be prompted to sign a message, which will log you into the Tanssi dApp.
 Go ahead and sign the message